ocaml/opam-repository-archive/README.md

     opam repo add archive git+https://github.com/ocaml/opam-repository-archive`

-If you want to add it to all opam switches, add `--all`, and `--set-default` to add it to all newly created switches as well.
+If you want to add it to all opam switches, add `--all` to the command above, and with `--set-default` you can add the repository to all newly created switches as well.

 Afterwards you can install the available packages using `opam install mypackage` (or `mypackage.version`).